What is traveler's diarrhea?

 How can you help prevent it?

 The best way to prevent traveler's diarrhea is to avoid food or water that may be contaminated.
-A good rule of thumb for food safety is, "If it's not boiled, well-cooked, or peeled, don't eat it."
-Raw seafood and milk products usually are high-risk foods for bacterial contamination.
+Eating raw or uncooked seafood and meat puts you at higher risk for getting sick.
+Also avoid foods like salads, uncooked vegetables, and raw fruits that don't have a peel.
 Dry foods, such as breads, or fruits that you can peel are safe to eat.

 Avoid drinking local water where you are traveling.
 Beverages that are usually safe to drink include: